 Route: Ayun Pa to K’Bang (via Dak Po) | Distance: 110km [MAP]

-Ride out of Ayun Pa, take a right off QL25 heading due north on Road DT622, which is, in fact, the Truong Son Dong Road once again.
-After a bumpy and busy beginning, the road smooths out, and it’s an easy, unimpeded ride for 80km all the way to the intersection with Highway QL19 at the Dak Po crossroads.
-Characterized by an enormous agricultural plateau that the region is famous for, this is a relatively boring but quick ride across a patchwork quilt of large, windswept fields, past minority villages which either look grim and bleak in the grey highlands drizzle, or warm and attractive in the sharp light of a good highlands day.
+Just out of Ayun Pa, take a right off QL25 heading due north on Road DT622, which is, in fact, the Truong Son Dong Road once again.
+After a bumpy, potholed and busy section at the beginning, the road smooths out and it’s an easy, unimpeded ride for 80km all the way to the intersection with Road QL19 at the Dak Po crossroads.
+Characterized by an enormous agricultural plateau, which the region is famous for, this is a relatively featureless but quick ride across a patchwork quilt of large, windswept fields, and past minority villages that either look grim and bleak in the grey highlands drizzle, or warm and attractive in the sharp light of a good highlands day.
 The road is arrow-straight as it crosses the wide, treeless plain, ringed by distant mountains: it feels like riding across a vast crater.
 A small pass leads over a forested ridge, after which the terrain is undulating, and the Truong Son Mountains – the jagged spine of Vietnam – rise tall and menacing, covered in cloud, to the north and west.

-If you’re short on time, turn right at the crossroads onto QL19, where there’s a guest house (Nha Nghi Thuy Chung; 0168 9013 435) on the left side of the road after a couple kilometres, in Dak Po.
-But, if time is no concern, it’s best to continue straight over the crossroads, heading north towards K’Bang.
+At the Dak Po crossroads, continue straight over the intersection, heading north towards K’Bang.
 This is a pleasant and easy stretch of road through a rolling, rural landscape dotted with red-tile-roofed farmhouses.
 The lower slopes are cultivated with banana, sugar cane, eucalyptus and cassava, but the higher ground is still cloaked in dark green jungle.
 It’s a peaceful, bright and warm valley.
 Traffic is light, the tarmac is freshly laid, and the riding is good as the road weaves across this agricultural landscape.

 Buffalo wade through streams and bathe in muddy puddles, children play in the red dirt of dusty front yards or herd cattle, while their parents cook, clean, hoe and harvest the fields.
 This is a gentler version of the Central Highlands: not overly farmed or exploited on an industrial scale like some parts of the region are.
-But, in a country like Vietnam, where almost any crop can be cultivated, and with a rapidly increasingly population and a growing economy, the pressure on land is huge, both for agriculture and for urbanization.
+But, in a country like Vietnam, where almost any crop can be cultivated, and with a rapidly increasing population and a growing economy, the pressure on land is huge, both for agriculture and for urbanization.
 Land is precious and must be made the most of, which, for now, means farming and building.
 In a few years, the forests on the high ground here will surely be replaced by crop fields.
 Indeed, that is one of the reasons for constructing the Truong Son Dong Road: to open up areas like this for agriculture, industry, commerce and tourism.

 North of K’bang is where the wilderness begins.
-Not 10 minutes out of town, the Truong Son Dong Road (marked as DT669) turns into concrete slabs, like a giant pack of dominoes laid on their sides on a rolling path through thick jungle.
+Not 10 minutes out of town, the Truong Son Dong Road (marked on Google Maps as DT669 & DT669B) turns into concrete slabs, like a giant pack of dominoes laid on their sides on a rolling path through thick jungle.
 The scruffy patchwork of highland farmland fades away, as towering tropical trees close in on the road.
-Coffee plantations threaten the forests here – an environmental hazard made worse by the easy access which this road affords – despite signs in the local ethnic minority dialect promoting the protection of the jungle canopy.
+Coffee plantations threaten the forests here – an environmental hazard made worse by the easy access which this road affords – despite government signs in the local ethnic minority dialect promoting the protection of the jungle canopy.
 Not long after leaving K’Bang, the road widens into a 6-lane, dead-straight, utterly deserted highway in the middle of the remote jungle.
 This is known as the ‘airstrip‘.
 Initially, I had assumed it was an old US air base, a relic of the ‘Vietnam War’.
-But locals tell me it’s new, just a few years old, constructed at the same time as the Truong Son Dong Road .
+But locals tell me it’s new; just a few years old, constructed at the same time as the Truong Son Dong Road .
 It’s a surreal and strangely haunting sight.
 Apparently, parts of the U.S road network were designed in a similar fashion: with long, wide, straight sections purposely built to double as landing strips in remote areas to facilitate military and civilian aircraft in the event of war.

-The town of Son Tay (Western Mountain) clings to the banks of a great river, tamed by a hydroelectric dam.
-A small, quiet place in a magical position, Son Tay is, for the time being, the end of the Truong Son Dong Road.
-It makes sense to stay here a night, after the long crawl through the mountains.
-There are a couple of nhà nghỉ (local guest houses): try Nhà Nghỉ Châu Phong Diễm Châu (091 412 0145; 200,000vnd), on the edge of town before crossing a small bridge over the river.
+The town of Son Tay clings to the banks of a great river, tamed by a hydroelectric dam.
+A small, quiet place in a magical position, Son Tay is a logical night stop on the Truong Son Dong Road, especially after the long crawl through the mountains.
+There are a couple of nhà nghỉ (local guest houses) of which Châu Phong Diễm Châu (tel: 091 412 0145) is O.K and cheap.
 Rooms are simple but clean and the family are hospitable.
-The high-street has several cơm phở (rice and noodle) places for meals: try to find one selling mì quảng, a delicious and much-loved noodle dish, famous in this area.
+The high-street has several cơm phở (rice and noodle) places for meals: try to find one selling mì quảng, a delicious and much-loved noodle dish, famous in this part of Central Vietnam.